SteamWo1f/website-v1/README.md

+#[THIS IS MY VERSION OF THIS CODE IF YOU WANT TO DO THIS GO TO: https://github.com/Cveinnt/LiveTerm]

 # [💻 LiveTerm - build terminal styled websites in minutes!](https://liveterm.vercel.app)

 Highly customizable, easy-to-use, and minimal terminal styled website template, powered by Next.js.